stanislawbartkowski/db2audit/README.md

 ## DB2 audit user

-Create a separate DB2 user.
+Create a separate DB2 user, for instance: *db2audit*.
 This user will have *SECADM* authority on monitored database and will run all audit related activities.

 ## Download